privat/llme/README.md

 PR are welcome!

+## OpenAI API

+The two HTML routes used by llme are:

+* `$base_url/models` (<https://platform.openai.com/docs/api-reference/models>) for `--list-models` (and to get a default model when `--model` is empty)
+* `$base_url/chat/completions` (<https://platform.openai.com/docs/api-reference/chat>) for the main job.
+Streaming (<https://platform.openai.com/docs/api-reference/chat-streaming>) is used (and cannot be disabled to make the code simpler).

+Images are uploaded as content parts, for multimodal models.

+Tools are integrated with a custom approach and do not use the official *tools* API (yet).

 ## Issues

-* The various openai compatible servers implement different subsets.
-Compatibility is thus not yet perfect, thus causing random 4xx or 5xx responses.
+* The various OpenAI compatible servers and models implement different subsets.
+Compatibility is worked on and there is less random 4xx or 5xx responses.
+Major local LLM servers and servers were tested.
+See <benchmark.md>
 * Models are really sensitive to prompts and system prompts, but you can create a custom config file for each.
 * Models are really sensitive to how the messages are structured, unfortunately that is currently hardcoded in the program.
+I do not want to hard-code many tweaks and workarounds. :(

 ## Thanks